 We need to seek a different path if we are to leave behind an America worth inheriting for future generations.
 I think we need to rebuild our relationships, restore trust, and begin the difficult process of actually addressing the important issues we need to face.

-I’ll be posting on this website, DrPetersForIowa.com, on my Facebook page, @DrPetersForIowa, and through email updates.
-Please, follow along with me, and encourage others to do so, as well.
-If you have any particular issues you’d like me to address, links to share, or comments to make, you can reach me through the website, or directly at Christopher@DrPetersForIowa.com.
+I’ll be posting on this website, DoctorPeters.org, on my Facebook page, at Dr. Christopher Peters, and through email updates.
+Please follow along with me, and encourage others to do so, as well.
+If you have any particular issues you’d like me to address, links to share, or comments to make, you can reach me through this website.

 Finally, I am thankful that I still have my mom’s recipe for her delicious pecan pie!
 If you’d like to have it, too, check below!